-Behind the original Austrian stele that marks the middle point of Europe lies a modern visitor centre with bilingual displays in both Ukrainian and English.
-It explains that Transcarpathia was part of the Austro-Hungarian Empire until 1919, and was then handed to Czechoslovakia until 1938, before being divided between Hungary and Romania until 1944.
-The timeframe then jumped to Ukrainian independence, missing out the Soviet years entirely.
+Behind the original Austrian stele that marks the middle point of Europe lies a modern visitor centre.
+Bilingual displays in Ukrainian and English explain that Transcarpathia was part of the Austro-Hungarian Empire until 1919, and was then handed to Czechoslovakia until 1938, before being divided between Hungary and Romania until 1944.
+The time-frame then jumped to Ukrainian independence, missing out the Soviet years entirely.

-I read that 85 nationalities live here in Transcarpathia, some of whom were given bizarre stereotyping: imposing Hungarians, tolerant Germans, cheerful gypsies, hard-working Romanians and even-tempered Slovaks.
+I read that 85 nationalities live here in Transcarpathia, some of whom are given bizarre stereotyping: imposing Hungarians, tolerant Germans, cheerful gypsies, hard-working Romanians and even-tempered Slovaks.
 All living happily alongside the Hutsuls, the local mountain people.

 In the Hutsul restaurant my bowl of borscht came with brown and white marbled bread.
 After strolling around the souvenir stands I flagged down a marshrutka, one of the privately owned minibuses that ply the roads of Ukraine.
 I sat up front, giving bundles of notes from passengers to the driver and passing back their change.

 The following day I followed the River Tisa as far as the Museum of Mountain Ecology, where a young man unlocked the building for me during the lunch break.
 I suppose closing for lunch is isn’t that essential if there’s only one visitor a day.

 The museum is informative about the Carpathian woodlands and their Unesco status but the displays are showing their age.
 And I guess supplies of materials were limited at the time the dioramas were set up.
 The scene of rafting Hutsuls was certainly inventive: a smashed block of plaster conveyed white water, with ripped plastic sheeting to imply water flowing off the end of the raft.
-In another scene plaster had been thrown over a youth to suggest snow, but it made him look like one of those people you see emerging from an earthquake, rather than walking through the snowy Carpathians.
+In another scene plaster had been thrown over a youth to suggest snow, but it made him look like one of those people we see emerging from an earthquake, rather than walking through the snowy Carpathians.